YanKlInnomme/FoundryVTT-k4lt-assets/README.md

 - **Source Code**: All source code _(javascript, css, etc.)_ is licensed under [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).

 - **Foundry VTT**: The project is created in accordance with the [Foundry VTT Limited License Agreement for Module Development](https://foundryvtt.com/article/license/).

+## AI-Generated Content

+Please note that AI-generated content is:
+ * Unofficial and not part of the original Kult content or its expansions,
+ * Not approved, endorsed or reviewed by Helmgast or the rights holders of Kult,
+ * Provided free of charge via this module.

+This content was created by me to enrich the virtual tabletop experience, while clearly distinguishing it from canonical material.
+It follows a distinct artistic direction and narrative tone to avoid any confusion with official Kult resources.

 ## Prerequisites